sstoeckl/crypto2/README.md

 #>
 #> Scraping  https://web-api.coinmarketcap.com/v1/cryptocurrency/info?id=1,2,3  with  65  characters!
 #> > Processing crypto info
 #>
+#> > Sleep for 60s before finishing to not have next function call end up with this data!
+#>

 # and give the first two lines of information per coin